nehws/nehws.github.io/source/_pages/home.md

 <BR>
 <BR>

-New England Hardware Security (NEHWS) Day workshop brings together many students, researchers, practitioners, and industry partners in the field of hardware security to share their work and foster new ideas.
+New England Hardware Security (NEHWS) Day brings together many students, researchers, practitioners, and industry partners in the field of hardware security to share their work and foster new ideas.

 **We look forward to meet you on Friday, April 7, 2023 in the Egan Research Center 240 in Boston, MA!**

 * Presenting a poster?
-Make sure the format is 24x36 (WxH)
+Make sure the format is 24x36 (WxH).
 * Making a presentation?
-Make sure to upload your slides according to the email instructions
+Make sure to upload your slides according to the email instructions.
+* Looking to grow your hardware security network, or to hire students?
+You've come to the right place.
 * [Call for contributions](images/nehws23-call-for-contributions.pdf)
 * [Call for sponsors](images/nehws23-call-for-sponsors.pdf)